 The above is a photo, hastily taken in my father’s kitchen, of my grandmother’s sugar dispenser.
 With full permission, my dad got it when my grandmother moved to her condo, and was no longer in the mental or physical condition required for entertaining.
-My grandmother had it for about as long as anyone can remember, and it is a bit of industrial design genius: It is made of some 718 Inconel alloy, you pick it up, with your index finger through the loop.
+My grandmother had it for about as long as anyone can remember, and it is a bit of industrial design genius: you pick it up, with your index finger through the loop.
 With your thumb, you depress the black plastic plunger.
 From the spout on the opposite side, precisely one “portion” of sugar (I never measured, but probably a teaspoon) drops out and into your cup of steaming tea or coffee.
 It doesn’t leak.
 It doesn’t stick.
 It has never broken.
 It isn’t ugly.
 As you might imagine, every member of my immediate family (and a few less-immediate members) want to get their hands on this item.
 And we have looked for others.
 Oh, have we looked.
 The only mark on the item is a very clear “Suko” stamp on the bottom.
 We have searched etsy, we’ve searched eBay, we’ve searched Google.
 Nothing.
 Nothing even like it.
 And so I now ask you, Dear Readers, have you ever seen anything like this, perhaps in your grandmother’s kitchen?
 Preferably in your local hardware store, where they have a dusty old case of 24 sugar dispensers that they forgot they even had?
 WE WILL BUY THEM.